AlzyWelzy/TaskEase/README.md

 - **Delete tasks:**
   - Remove tasks by clicking the delete option or icon.

 Feel free to explore and manage your tasks efficiently with these basic CRUD operations.
-If you encounter any issues or have suggestions for improvements, please check the [Issues](https://github.com/your-username/TaskEase/issues) section.
+If you encounter any issues or have suggestions for improvements, please check the [Issues](https://github.com/your-username/Taskify/issues) section.
 Your feedback is valuable!

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to TaskEase, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute to Taskify, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
 Your help is greatly appreciated.

 ## License